Study

-Stem cells might help reduce knee pain and improve function in seniors.
+New research suggests mesenchymal stem cells could help reduce pain and improve knee function in seniors with osteoarthritis.

 Use the full description to understand the study design, methods, and the limits of the findings.